 If you fulfill the eligibility criteria mentioned above, then you can proceed by following the given steps:

-Step 1: If you have qualified for any national-level exam like UGC/CSIR NET, GATE, DBT, ICMR-JRF, etc., then you are exempted from the entrance exam conducted by the respective college/university.
+Step 1: If you have qualified for any national-level exam like UGC/CSIR NET, GATE, DBT, ICMR-JRF, etc., then you are exempt from the entrance exam conducted by the respective college/university.
 If you do not have any such exam, then you have to pass the entrance exam conducted by the college.

 Step 2: After completing the application form, the students need to appear for the entrance exams.